mariopineda/drpineda.ca/_posts/2013-02-12-Teaching-evolution-in-the-face-of-misconceptions-and-disinformation.md

 title: Teaching evolution in the face of misconceptions and disinformation
 description:
 modified: 2013-02-12
-category: "University of Alberta", EDFX350, EDSE352, Evolution
+category: "University of Alberta" EDFX350 EDSE352 Evolution
 image:
   feature:
 comments: true